 Our training can take place either as an interactive online workshop or as an Inset training day in school.
 Talk for Writing works best as a whole-school approach.
 To develop and embed any approach effectively, schools should commit to a sequence of training – as outlined in the training packages below.
-We offer one-off taster days, but one day will rarely lead to transformational change, if it is not followed up with focused support.
+We do offer one-off taster days that introduce the main themes, but one day of training will rarely lead to transformational change if it is not followed up with subsequent support.

 In school training for UK state schools

 An Inset taster day of training with a school or small cluster from 9am to 3.30pm costs £1250 plus expenses for up to 50 delegates.
 If numbers exceed 50, then there is an additional fee of £50 per person.